vansh-seth/-Python-Basics-Learning/Basics/Readme.md

 continue = 'Python'
 ```

 The above code is incorrect because we have used `continue` as a variable name.
-To learn more about variables, visit [Python Variables](#).

 ### Rules for Naming an Identifier